What we do

 PCIC's healthcare technology product, the Unified Care Continuum Platform (UCCP) offers powerful community insights:

-• Human-centered patient health records allow providers across agencies to document services and treatments offered to a patient.
+- Human-centered patient health records allow providers across agencies to document services and treatments offered to a client.
 This electronic health record is unique for several reasons.

-• It is designed around what is most important to a patient.
-For example, one patient may want to spend time with her mother and grandchildren above anything else, so a provider may frame medical treatment in the context of that goal.
+- It is designed around what is most important to an individual.
+For example, a client may want to spend time with her mother and grandchildren above anything else, so a provider may frame a treatment plan in the context of that goal.

-• This health record identifies social and environmental risk factors for complex patients, thus empowering providers to identify risk factors specific to each patient and adjust care plans accordingly.
+- This health record identifies social and environmental risk factors for complex individuals, thus empowering providers to identify risk factors specific to each person and adjust care plans accordingly.

 Often called High-Cost, High-Need, the complex patient population describes those who have frequent contact with the medical system without measurable improvements in their health.